matthiasstock/puppies-tower/README.md

   - Use multiple colors
   - Mark the wires
 - Get a long USB cable to upload code to the already installed NodeMCU

+[chrono1]: assets/01-chipboard-look-out.jpg "The floor and roof of the look-out."
+[chrono2]: assets/02-chipboard-misc.jpg "Every other needed element of the tower."
+[chrono3]: assets/03-chipboard-cut.jpg "Elements were cut-out."
+[chrono4]: assets/04-sandpaper.jpg "Elements were roughened with sandpaper."
+[chrono5]: assets/05-primer.jpg "Primed elements."
+[chrono6]: assets/06-color.jpg "Colored elements."
+[chrono7]: assets/07-electronics.jpg "The electronical part of the tower."
+[chrono8]: assets/08-finished.jpg "The finished tower."